 First off, Teresa and I were invited by our good friends, Mark and Dianne, to stay a week in the mountains of Colorado in my Dad’s favorite town, Pagosa Springs.
 Having just traded correspondence with my half-brother Thomas Audetat, also of Pagosa Springs, it seemed the perfect opportunity to catch up with friends and relatives in the clear, clean mountain air.
 And so it was.

-Once we settled into the beautiful condo on the lake, hosted by Mark and Di.
+Once, we settled into the beautiful condo on the lake, hosted by Mark and Di.
 We were invited to dinner by Thomas.
-Sister Donna was as gracious as ever and cooked up a fabulous feast for the whole tribe and a good time had by all.
+Sister Donna was as gracious as ever and cooked a fabulous feast for the whole tribe, and everyone had a good time.

 While touring their quaint log home–Teresa wants one–Thomas showed us the African trophies he and Donna had taken on their 2010 safari.
 You know one thing leads to another, and a year later, Thomas and I are on an airplane to Africa.
 Wild!

 Since Thomas had already been, it was an excellent opportunity to go with an old hand arranging hunting dates with the professional hunter (PH), clothes, flights, customs, cartridges, and a whole lot more.

 Ten days was just perfect-plan on spending two weeks with shooting, packing, travel, jet-lag, etc.

 Then there is the list of animals we could harvest.
 It is daunting.
 They run from small-hard to see and hit to huge-easy to see and harder to kill.
 The diversity of habitat in the East Cape of South Africa is astonishing, from the low, dark river bottom to high baldy mountain tops within an hour’s drive.